JamesBrill/react-speech-recognition/README.md

 ## Detecting browser support for Web Speech API

-Currently, this feature is not supported in all browsers, with the best experience being available on desktop Chrome.
+Currently, this feature is not supported in all browsers (unless you integrate a [polyfill](docs/POLYFILLS.md)), with the best experience being available on desktop Chrome.
 However, it fails gracefully on other browsers.
 It is recommended that you render some fallback content if it is not supported by the user's browser:

 ```
 if (!SpeechRecognition.browserSupportsSpeechRecognition()) {